What to Plant in June 2023: How to Grow a Successful Garden

 But first, have you downloaded my FREE June gardening checklist?
 Get it as a bonus for joining my newsletter.

-- Plant sweet potato slips early in the month if you didn’t plant them last month.
+- If you live in a warm-season area, plant sweet potato slips early in the month if you didn’t plant them last month.
+Sweet potatoes prefer lean, well-draining soil.

 - Set out transplants of Brussels sprouts.
 These will mature for a fall harvest.

-- Plant okra transplants once soil temperatures are greater than 70°F.
+- Transplant okra plants once the soil temperature is greater than 70°F.

-- Check for the days to maturity before selecting tomatoes to transplant this month.
+- Check for the days to maturity before selecting tomato plants to transplant this month.

 - Choose tomato varieties that’ll produce tomatoes before your first frost.

-- When your peas are finished, replace them with pole beans, cucumbers, or asparagus beans.
+- When your peas are finished, replace them with successional sowings of pole beans, cucumbers, or asparagus beans for a continuous crop of garden veggies.

 - Plant pumpkins now to have Jack-o-lanterns for Halloween.